-Do not take milnacipran during the 2 weeks (14 days) after stopping a monoamine oxidase inhibitor (MAOI) (e.g., isocarboxazid [Marplan®], phenelzine [Nardil®], selegiline [Eldepryl®], or tranylcypromine [Parnate®]).
+Do not take milnacipran during the 2 weeks (14 days) after stopping a monoamine oxidase inhibitor (MAOI) (eg, isocarboxazid [Marplan®], linezolid [Zyvox®], methylene blue injection, phenelzine [Nardil®], selegiline [Eldepryl®], or tranylcypromine [Parnate®]).
 Do not take an MAO inhibitor for at least 5 days after stopping milnacipran.
-If you do, you may have serious side effects such as seizures.
 Talk to your doctor about this if you have questions.

-Make sure your doctor knows about all the other medicines you are using. milnacipran may cause a serious condition called serotonin syndrome or neuroleptic malignant syndrome (NMS)-like reactions when taken with certain medicines such as lithium, tryptophan, or some pain or migraine medicines (e.g., rizatriptan [Maxalt®], sumatriptan [Imitrex®], tramadol [Ultram®], or zolmitriptan [Zomig®].
+Make sure your doctor knows about all the other medicines you are using. milnacipran may cause a serious condition called serotonin syndrome when taken with certain medicines such as St. John's wort, buspirone, fentanyl, lithium, tryptophan, other medicines to treat depression, or some pain or migraine medicines (eg, rizatriptan [Maxalt®], sumatriptan [Imitrex®], tramadol [Ultram®], or zolmitriptan [Zomig®].
 Check with your doctor first before taking any other medicines.

 You will also need to have your blood pressure and pulse measured before starting and while you are using milnacipran.
 If you notice any change to your recommended blood pressure or pulse rate, call your doctor right away.
 If you have questions about this, talk to your doctor.

 Liver problems may occur while you are using milnacipran.
-Stop using milnacipran and check with your doctor right away if you are having more than one of these symptoms: abdominal pain or tenderness; clay-colored stools; dark urine; decreased appetite; fever; headache; itching; loss of appetite; nausea and vomiting; skin rash; swelling of the feet or lower legs; unusual tiredness or weakness; or yellow eyes or skin.
+Check with your doctor right away if you are having more than one of these symptoms: abdominal or stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.